rllin/halo-wiki/Wiki-tutorial.md

 * Only capitalize proper nouns
 * Name pages so they are easy to be generally referenced on other pages
 * Use additional external links in line at the beginning of definition pages
-* Use back-links when a topic is a subset of another topic
+* Use forward and back links when a topic is a subset of another topic
  * Example: [TMS](transcranial magnetic stimulation) is a form of [NIBS](non invasive brain stimulation)
 * Don't be afraid to link to nonexistent internal links you believe should exist!
  * They will show up in red and can be clicked on to edit